British literature: The Renaissance: 1500 –1660

 Latin continued in use as a language of learning long after the Reformation had established the vernaculars as liturgical languages for the elites.

 Utopia is a work of fiction and political philosophy by Thomas More (1478–1535) published in 1516.
 The book, written in Latin, is a frame narrative primarily depicting a fictional island society and its religious, social and political customs.

 Elizabethan era: 1558–1603

 William Shakespeare's career straddled the change of Tudor and Stuart dynasties and encompassed English history and the emerging imperial idea of the 17th century.

 Poetry

 In the later 16th century, English poetry used elaborate language and extensive allusions to classical myths.
-Sir Edmund Spenser (1555–99) was the author of The Faerie Queene, an epic poem and fantastical allegory celebrating the Tudor dynasty and Elizabeth I. The works of Sir Philip Sidney (1554–1586), a poet, courtier and soldier, include Astrophel and Stella, The Defence of Poetry, and Arcadia.
+Sir Edmund Spenser (c.
+1552 – 1599) was the author of The Faerie Queene, an epic poem and fantastical allegory celebrating the Tudor dynasty and Elizabeth I. The works of Sir Philip Sidney (1554–1586), a poet, courtier and soldier, include Astrophel and Stella, The Defence of Poesy, and Arcadia.
 Poems intended to be set to music as songs, such as those by Thomas Campion, became popular as printed literature was disseminated more widely in households (see English Madrigal School).